Surfshark Review: Quick Expert Summary

 The iOS app is missing the speed test, the Override GPS Location feature, and Bypasser, but most VPNs don’t provide split-tunneling on iOS — TunnelBear is one of the only providers that includes that feature on its iOS app.

 Surfshark’s desktop apps are simple to navigate, as the interface is intuitive.
 It’s also simple to manually find and connect to a VPN server — it only took me 4–5 seconds to do it.
 You can also quickly check the status of your VPN connection, like confirming whether or not your location is hidden and your VPN IP address.

 Both the Windows and macOS apps provide access to similar features, but the macOS app is missing Bypasser and the built-in speed test.
-However, that’s not a huge drawback, as the Bypasser feature doesn’t work on Windows, and the built-in speed test isn’t very accurate.
+However, the lack of the built-in speed test is not a huge drawback, as it’s not very accurate.

 Surfshark’s Apps: Is Surfshark Easy to Use?

 Surfshark’s apps are intuitive and feature-rich.
 Its mobile apps are similar, the only difference being that the iOS app doesn’t have Bypasser, the built-in speed test, and the Override GPS Location.
 And the macOS and Windows apps also look the same, but the macOS app lacks Bypasser and the built-in speed test.

 Surfshark Customer Support

 Surfshark provides access to an in-depth support library, email support, and 24/7 live chat.
 It’s missing phone support, but most VPNs don’t offer this platform and that’s not a huge drawback because it has a wide range of support channels.